-The cement sales in 2020 were primarily to public infrastructure and public housing developments.
-The major contributor was the three cement supply contracts with the Housing and Development Board (HDB) secured in 2019 at a monthly average volume of 20,000 to 30,000 metric tons.
-EnGro continues to be the incumbent cement supplier for HDB in 2020 and won two out of three cement supply contracts, totalling 360,000 metric tons.
+The cement sales in 2021 increased 54 per cent mainly due to our existing public infrastructure projects and public housing developments.
+The economic recovery although not the fullest, was the major catalyst of our sales increase.
+The 2 existing cement supply contracts with the Housing and Development Board (HDB) secured in 2020 were one of the main contributors with a monthly average volume of 26,000 metric tons.